Rochester Rhinos: Stadiums

 The Raging Rhinos first began play in 1996 at Fauver Stadium, a soccer venue at the University of Rochester.
 They then played at Frontier Field, a Minor League Baseball park, from 1996 to 2005.

 Starting in 2006, the team played in Marina Auto Stadium, a soccer-specific stadium built for their use.
 When the Rhinos went on hiatus at the end of 2017, they originally sought to remain at the stadium, scheduling neutral-site USL matches during the 2018 season to meet the terms of their lease.
 However, in August 2018 the team announced they would be seeking a new venue.

 In June 2021, when the team announced a new co-owner ahead of a planned return to play in 2022, they indicated they would play at Empire United Soccer Complex in Henrietta, New York.
 However, Empire United's field had no stands, concessions, or other amenities, and would have required upgrades for professional soccer use.
 In order to be ready for a March 2022 kickoff in MLS Next Pro, the team announced in December 2021 that they would instead play at John L. DiMarco Field, a 1,500-capacity soccer and lacrosse venue at Monroe Community College in Brighton, New York.

 Club culture

 Supporters

 Rochester New York FC had two major supporters' groups.
 Founded in 2011, the Oak Street Brigade previously occupied section 101 at Capelli Sport Stadium, the former home of the Rochester Rhinos.
-The other major supporters' group is the North Star Ultras.
+The other major supporters' group was the North Star Ultras.